Testing Times: the new ICF Credentialing system

 About to apply for ICF ACC credentials?

 Here’s a quick overview of the latest process (Sep 2022), using the new Pearson Vue system.
-I had a load of questions when I started to apply and it was tricky to find answers.
+I had lots of questions when I started to apply and it was tricky to find answers.
 I hope this will answer some of yours, and help you avoid problems.
 I share my personal experience as well as the practical details – feel free to contact me if you have any questions!

 NOTE: Where I talk about the audio review process, it might vary a bit with your training provider – I’ve referenced Barefoot Coaching, who did my ACTP training.
 And as I’d applied to do the exam before August 2022, I did the ‘old’ exam, though in the ‘new’ system – the process and experience are the same, there’s just a few differences in number of questions and which version of the competencies are used.